ESG Definition

 Social Factors

-1. Human Rights: How a company manages its impact on human rights, including its labor practices, supply chain management, and community engagement.
+1. Human Rights: How a company manages its impact on human rights, including labor practices, supply chain management, and community engagement.

 Governance Factors